-The tunnel endpoint on Surya will have internal net IP addresses (IPv4 and IPv6) specific for Surya.
+The tunnel endpoint on Surya will have local LAN IP addresses (IPv4 and IPv6) specific for Surya.

 Jacinth now has OpenVPN responders on ports 1194/udp and 443/tcp.
 These will migrate to Surya.
 OpenVPN hands off HTTP on port 443 to Claude, the webserver (now and in future).
 With luck, the responder on 1194/udp can handle the tunnel from Jacinth, rather than needing a separate instance.
 [Update: it did need the separate instance, on a nonstandard port, 4294.]

 www.jfcarter.net:80 (IPv4) will get DNAT to Claude. www.jfcarter.net's AAAA record will point directly to Claude.

 Packets coming into Surya that are addressed (possibly after DNAT) to internal net addresses will be routed down the tunnel that Jacinth initiated.